 Sleep TipsLisa Libutti

-Respiratory Health: Tools and Herbs to Breathe Better and Sleep Deeper
+Respiratory Health: How to Breathe Better and Sleep Deeper

 Struggling to Breathe—Day or Night?

-Breathing shouldn’t feel like work, but for my dad, who lives with COPD, it often does.
-He deals with mucus buildup and tight airways daily.
-And I’ve realized I have my own struggles too: shallow breathing and breath-holding brought on by stress and anxiety.
-We’re in different boats, but we both needed support.
-In this article, I talk about breathing tools and herbal tinctures we’re starting to test, to help clear airways, build lung strength, and support our nervous systems.
+Breathing shouldn’t feel like work, but for my dad, who lived with COPD, it often did.
+Mucus buildup and tight airways made deep breathing difficult.
+I’ve also recognized my own pattern of shallow breathing and breath-holding during stress.
+In this article, I focus on practical breathing habits and gentle herbal support that can help clear the airways, support lung function, and promote deeper, more restorative sleep.

-Breathing Tools and Natural Herbs For Respiratory Health and Sleep
+Breathing Practices and Natural Herbs For Respiratory Health and Sleep

-When sleep is a struggle and breath feels tight, it’s a signal—something deeper is asking for attention.
-For me, this has been a personal wake-up call.
+When sleep is a struggle and your breathing feels tight, it’s a signal that something deeper needs attention.
+For me, it became a personal wake-up call.

-My dad has COPD and ongoing respiratory issues.
-At 79, he’s dealing with mucus buildup, shallow breathing, and reduced stamina.
-We’ve tried a lot over the years—from supplements and teas to diet changes.
-Some things helped.
-Others didn’t.
-But one thing became clear: he needs to actively work his lungs, not just hope they’ll improve.
+My dad lived with COPD and chronic respiratory issues.
+In his later years, mucus buildup, shallow breathing, and reduced stamina made everyday breathing harder.
+We tried a lot over time, from supplements and teas to diet changes.
+Some things helped, some didn’t, but one point was clear: supporting the lungs takes consistent practice, not just hope.

-That’s what led me to explore breathing trainers and respiratory herbs—tools that support lung health, calm the nervous system, and promote better sleep.
+That’s what led me to focus on simple breathing practices and gentle respiratory herbs to support clearer breathing, calm the body, and promote deeper, more restorative sleep.

 How Breathing Affects Sleep (And Everything Else)